jonasmzsouza/link-tracking/README.md

 The tracker now handles:
 - All links within the accepted origins
-- Form submissions with accepted form IDs
+- Adds parameters to accepted forms.
 - URL parameter propagation and sanitization
 - Event binding for clicks and anchor/hash navigation